Sign stealing: Reactions to sign stealing

-Nothing Personal host David Samson and Fox Sports Radio's Jonas Knox have said they believe this type of cheating is widespread throughout the sport.
+Former MLB executive David Samson and Fox Sports Radio's Jonas Knox have said they believe this type of cheating is widespread throughout the sport.
+Some pitchers intentionally balked when runners were on second base to try and negate the risk of sign-stealing.

-Prior to the 2022 Major League Baseball season, MLB announced that teams could use PitchCom, a wireless communication system, to request pitches.
-PitchCom is intended to reduce the risk of sign stealing.
+Prior to the 2022 MLB season, the league announced that teams could use PitchCom, a wireless communication system that allows the catcher to request pitches without using visible signals.

 Notable sign stealers

-Many players and coaches throughout baseball history have been considered the best at sign stealing.
-Some of these players known for sign stealing are Del Baker, Joey Amalfitano, and Joe Nossek.
+Many players and coaches throughout baseball history have been considered adept at sign stealing.
+These include Del Baker, Joey Amalfitano, and Joe Nossek.

 Pitcher Al Worthington had a religious objection to sign stealing, and quit both the 1959 Giants and the 1960 White Sox because of the teams' sign stealing.

 Manager Whitey Herzog was known to complain about other teams stealing signs.
 After a game where the Brewers were found to be sign stealing using their mascot Bernie Brewer, he reportedly said, "Maybe we should put a Texas Ranger or somebody out there and shoot a gun or something when a curveball is coming," referring to the incident.